Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 9

-Early this morning, begin the first safari drive of the day.
-Serengeti is Tanzania's first national park and also a UNESCO World Heritage Site where over a million wildebeest famously migrate each year.
-The park's high concentration of wildlife also includes the Big Five (lion, leopard, elephant, black rhino, and buffalo), as well as cheetah, zebras, giraffes, gazelle, monkeys, and over 500 bird species.
+Early this morning, begin your first safari drive of the day.
+In addition to wildebeest, zebras, and gazelles, Serengeti National Park's high concentration of wildlife also includes the Big Five (lion, leopard, elephant, black rhino, and African buffalo), as well as cheetahs, giraffes, monkeys, and more than 500 bird species.
 This morning's excursion will include breakfast out in the field.
 Return to the camp late in the morning and have lunch.
 Enjoy some free time to rest and relax before heading out for the mid-afternoon wildlife safari.
 In the evening, gather around the campfire and have a discussion with your guide about the Great Migration in Tanzania.

 Breakfast-Lunch-Dinner included